Bulletin #4805, Recognizing the Signs of Farm Family Stress

 - Identify yourself and your relationship with the person or family.

-- State what you think the person’s or family’s needs are (immediate protection from suicidal acts; or an appointment for counseling, financial advice, or legal advice.)
+- State what you think the person’s or family’s needs are (needs immediate protection from suicidal acts, needs an appointment for counseling or for financial or legal advice.)

 - Provide the agency with background information (the person’s name, address, phone, age, and gender, as well as the nature of the current problem or crisis.)